AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 })
 ```

 Then we create a new logger instance with the basic setup and formating.
-Within the printf function we can format our desired logout format.
+Within the printf function, we can format our desired logout format.
 We want a timestamp here along with the log level and of course the logged message.

 ```javascript
 // File: src/index.js